 Malaria is caused by single-celled parasites that replicate inside red blood

-cells, and that naturally can only be transmitted by mosquitoes.
+cells, and that in nature can only be transmitted by mosquitoes.
 We want to reveal the hidden and fascinating biology of these important organisms, so that it can be exploited by new drugs and vaccines.

-While resource production will continue in Cambridge, to conduct genome scale screens in P. berghei and delve deeply into tranmssion bioligy, we have now opened a new laboratory at Umeå University in northern Sweden.
+We work in a brand new transmission facility at the Department of Molecular Biology at Umeå University in northern Sweden.
 Umeå has long been a centre of excellence for molecular genetics and pathogen research.
-It hosts Molecular Infection Medicine Sweden, a member of the Nordic EMBL Partnership for Molecular Medicine.
+We work in an international and well-connected environment that is part of Molecular Infection Medicine Sweden, a member of the Nordic EMBL Partnership for Molecular Medicine.